Zeex/amx_assembly/README.md

 ### disasm ###

-Self-disassembling to a text file.
-Same as running `pawndisasm` against the target AMX.
+Self-disassemble to a text file.
+Same as running `pawndisasm` against the .amx.

 ### dynamic_call ###